 The Response: CARTAC worked closely with the economic statistics team in the Department of Statistics in Sint Maarten to review the workflow, simplify the data management tasks, and introduce improved quality assurance into the GDP compilation system.
-This led to a fundamental redesign and redevelopment of the system, which now includes original data validation tools, analytical tables, and improved domain of Price Statistics, CARTAC has supported rebasing consumer price indices in ten of the member countries during Phase V. In addition, import-export indices were established in five of the countries (The Bahamas, Barbados, Haiti, Jamaica, and St. Vincent and the Grenadines) and producer price methods for imputation for survey non-response in the datasets used to compile estimates of GDP.
+This led to a fundamental redesign and redevelopment of the system, which now includes original data validation tools, analytical tables, and improved methods for imputation for survey non-response in the datasets used to compile estimates of GDP.
 A single template workbook was established for processing all relevant data, which was then used to create individual workbooks for estimating value added for households, non-financial corporations, financial corporations and for non-market activities.
 The system has provided significant gains in terms of the quality of the estimates and the time required for compilation.
 After the development, the team leader commented: 'We are a small team of two in the National Accounts team and were struggling with our outdated system.
 The CARTAC real sector advisor came in, looked at our processes, recommended changes and assisted in redesigning a new streamlined process.
-The benefits have been instant in that the new system allows us to quickly locate and rectify any indexes in a further 12 (Anguilla, Antigua and Barbuda, The Bahamas, Barbados, Bermuda, Dominica, Grenada, Guyana, Jamaica, Saint Kitts and Nevis, Saint Lucia, St. Vincent and the Grenadines).
-Towards the end of the phase, there has also been significant demand for the development anomaly in the data and report in a much timelier fashion.
+The benefits have been instant in that the new system allows us to quickly locate and rectify any anomaly in the data and report in a much timelier fashion.
 What has been equally great is the support given by CARTAC after the implementation of the streamlined process.
 The CARTAC expert was always easily accessible and quick to respond and assist when needed."